Asynchronous Programming

 Since most of these addresses won’t exist or will not accept such messages, the catch call makes sure network errors don’t crash the program.
 The requests are all sent out immediately, without waiting for other requests to finish, in order to not waste time when some of the machines don’t answer.

 Having fired off her network scan, Carla heads back outside to see the result.
-To her delight, all of the screens are now showing a stripe of light in their top left corners.
+To her delight, all of the screens are now showing a stripe of light in their upper-left corners.
 They are on the local network, and they do accept commands.
 She quickly notes the numbers shown on each screen.
-There are 9 screens, arranged three high and three wide.
+There are nine screens, arranged three high and three wide.
 They have the following network addresses:

 const screenAddresses = [